For processing data within the context of our online system and making contact via contact forms and email newsletters

 If you do not provide us your data, we may not be able to render our contractually owed services.

 WAGO does not conduct any automatic decision-making or profiling when processing your personal data within the entire Office365 range of products.

 If no express storage period is indicated upon collection (for instance, as part of a declaration of consent), personal data is deleted when it is no longer required for fulfilling the purpose of storage unless legal retention obligations (such as commercial and tax retention obligations) preclude deletion.

 We maintain publicly accessible profiles on social networks.

 Nonetheless, please note that despite our joint responsibility with the social media portal operators, we do not have complete control over the data processing procedures employed by the social media portal.
-The options open to us are primarily subject to the respective provider's company policy.
+The options open to us in this regard are primarily subject to the respective supplier's company policy.

 For detailed information about the processing of your personal data and your options to object (opt-out), we refer you to the following information:

 We maintain a profile on Facebook.
 The provider is Facebook Inc. (1 Hacker Way, Menlo Park, CA 94025, USA).